Understanding Fringe Benefits

 • Group-term life insurance coverage

-• HSAs (Distributions from HSAs can be used to purchase long-term care coverage.)
+• HSAs (distributions from HSAs can be used to purchase long-term care coverage.)

 There are, predictably, a few more nuanced rules about cafeteria plans and employee tax treatment.
 While most regular employees receive normal tax treatment, other employees or contractors may not be treated as such for cafeteria plans.
-If you have tax-related questions about fringe benefits, it might be a good idea to consult your attorney or preferred tax specialist.

 Planning Around Fringe Benefits